Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Discussion and conclusion

-In this context, we emphasize a subtle point first theoretically predicted by Y. A. Kosevich and A. V. Chubukov in Ref.~\cite{Kosevich1986}.
-Their analysis evaluated both Hartree and second-order self-energy corrections using a long-wavelength approximation for low-energy magnons.
-This approach predicted additional logarithmic factors: specifically, the Hartree correction behaves as $\Delta \varepsilon^{\rm H}_{\vk} \sim T^2 |\ln \{ {\rm max} (\tfrac{k_{\rm B}T}{JS}, \vk^2)\}|$, while the second-order correction scales as $\Delta \varepsilon^{(2)}_{\vk} \sim T^2 |\ln (\tfrac{\vk^2 JS}{k_{\rm B} T})|$ for the regime where $JS \vk^2 \ll k_{\rm B} T$.
-Our numerical results reveal a similar logarithmic dependence for the triangular lattice case in the Hartree scenario, while the second-order correction shows similar characteristics to those previously mentioned in Ref.~\cite{Kosevich1986}.
-However, such temperature dependence is completely absent in the non-Bravais case and therefore, our results clearly differentiates between the Bravais and non-Bravais lattices for the first time, to the best of our knowledge.
-Additionally, we believe that the presence of Dirac nodes in the band structure seems to be the underlying reason for drastic difference in the temperature behavior for the honeycomb (\textit{non-Bravais}) magnets compared to the triangular (\textit{Bravais}) case.
-As a secondary observation, we note a slight mismatch between the upper and lower magnon bands in the renormalized self-energy at the Dirac point for the honeycomb lattice.
-Interestingly, no such gap appears in the corresponding decay spectrum.
-We attribute this discrepancy to the absence of vertex corrections in our current perturbative treatment.
-A self-consistent inclusion of vertex corrections is expected to restore the Dirac cone structure.
-Nevertheless, the qualitative features of the real part of the self-energy, as shown in Fig.~\ref{fig:Fig4} and Fig.~\ref{fig:Fig5}, are expected to remain robust.
+Notably, this temperature dependence is absent in non-Bravais lattices.
+To our knowledge, this work is the first to clearly differentiate between Bravais and non-Bravais lattices in this context.
+We propose that the presence of Dirac nodes in the band structure underlies the stark difference in temperature behavior between honeycomb (non-Bravais) and triangular (Bravais) magnets.
+As a secondary observation, we note a slight mismatch between the renormalized optical and acoustic magnon bands at the Dirac point for the honeycomb lattice, which is not reflected in the corresponding decay spectrum.
+We attribute this discrepancy to the omission of vertex corrections in our current perturbative treatment; their self-consistent inclusion is expected to restore the Dirac cone structure.
+Nevertheless, we anticipate that the qualitative features of the real part of the self-energy (Figs.~\ref{fig:Fig4} and \ref{fig:Fig5}) will remain robust.